chinamike65/hugo-tuolesi/content/book4/book4en.md

 139

-...
+---

+>
-The generation of the mind is the central post of the Mahayana path,
+>The generation of the mind is the central post of the Mahayana path,
+>

-The base and support of great waves of conduct,
+>The base and support of great waves of conduct,
+>

-A philosopher’s stone transforming all into the two collections,
+>A philosopher’s stone transforming all into the two collections,
+>

-A treasure of merit gathering infinite virtue.
+>A treasure of merit gathering infinite virtue.
+>

-Having understood this, the heroic children of the conquerors
+>Having understood this, the heroic children of the conquerors
+>

-Maintain deeply the pledges of the precious supreme mind.
+>Maintain deeply the pledges of the precious supreme mind.
+>

-I, a yogi, practiced like this.
+>I, a yogi, practiced like this.
+>

-You who desire liberation, should do likewise.
+>You who desire liberation, should do likewise.

-...
+>

+---

 ——"A Hymn of Experience (Lam rim nyam gur)"

+## Chapter 3 - The Training for Excellent Individuals

-Chapter 3 Shangshi Dao The purpose of our study of Buddhism is to liberate all sentient beings, not just for our own liberation.
+The purpose of our study of Buddhism is to liberate all sentient beings, not just for our own liberation.

 Therefore, the purpose of cultivating the Middle Way is not to obtain the fruit of Theravada, but to obtain renunciation, because renunciation is the foundation of bodhicitta.